Skip to Content

 The name ‘Brian’ possibly stems from an Old Celtic word signifying ‘high’ or ‘noble’.

-It became one of the most popular Irish boys names due to Brian Boru, a historic High King of Ireland.
+It became one of the most popular Irish names for boys due to Brian Boru, a historic High King of Ireland.

 • Pronunciation: Bry-an